Canada Graduate Scholarships - Master's (CGSM)

 - If an application is not eligible or not recommended you must still enter the two averages.

 - Status all applicants appropriately i.e. Not Eligible, Recommended or Not Recommended.
 No applicant should remain in NEW status after February 1st.

 - Not Eligible means that you have deemed the applicant to be ineligible for competition.
 Communicate the reason to the applicant prior to entering the status into the tracking record

-- Recommended means that the application is eligible and has been assigned a ranking by the committee and will go forward to SGPS for further competition.
-This status will generate an auto-email message to the student.
+- Recommended means that the application is eligible and has been assigned a ranking by the committee and will go forward to the university competition.

-- IMPORTANT NOTE: DO NOT Cancel or Add applications.
+- IMPORTANT NOTE: DO NOT cancel or add application records.
 Use only the statuses indicated above and enter only the data requested above.
-If your program feels an application should be removed from your competition cohort and/or Detail Report, email email@example.com and the adjustment will be made.
+If your program feels an application should be removed from your competition cohort and/or Detail Report, email email@example.com to request the adjustment.

 Graduate Program Committee

-- The merit review of each CGSM application will be carried out by the Graduate Program Committee and will be based on the following evaluation criteria:
+- The merit review of each CGSM application will be carried out by your committee and will be based on the following evaluation criteria: